KuuGary/TrainGen/README.md

 | `requirement`  | ❌                          | ✅ Business requirement             |
 | `repo_summary` | ✅ Used during generation   | ✅ Used during generation           |

+## Design Rationale

+1. Grounded in Real Code Contexts
+The data is generated directly from local repositories (via `extractor.py`).
+This ensures that: All questions and answers are grounded in actual business logic.

+3. End-to-End Instruction Format
+Each sample follows an instruction → reasoning → result pattern (e.g., requirement → design + trace), which aligns well with the structure expected LLMs.

+3. JSONL for Modularity & Automation
+Using .jsonl format enables: Easy processing and compatibility with popular fine-tuning frameworks

-We adopt a practical and evolving approach to dataset diversity:
+### I adopt a practical and evolving approach to dataset diversity:

 ## ✅ Current Measures

  - Scenario 1 traverses functions across all directories to collect varied technical roles.
  - Scenario 2 includes a diverse category mix of requirements.
- - Reasoning traces are encouraged to promote explainability, not just answers.
+ - Reasoning traces are encouraged to promote explainability, not just ansIrs.

 ## 🚧 Known Limitations